-- Steam or vapor escaping from around the door. - Light reflection around door or outer case. - Dimming oven light and change in the blower sound at power levels other than high. - Dull thumping sound while oven is operating. - TV-radio interference might be noticed while using the microwave.
+- Moisture on the oven door and walls while cooking.
+Wipe the moisture off with a paper towel or soft cloth. - Moisture between the oven door panels when cooking certain foods.
+Moisture should dissipate shortly after cooking is finished. - Steam or vapor escaping from around the door. - Light reflection around door or outer case - Dimming oven light and change in the blower sound at power levels other than high. - Dull thumping sound while oven is operating. - The vent fan operating while the microwave is operating.
+The vent fan will not go off nor can it be turned off until the microwave is off.

+• TV-radio interference might be noticed while using the microwave.
 Similar to the interference caused by other small appliances, it does not indicate a problem with the microwave.
-Plug the microwave into a different electrical circuit, move the radio or TV as far away from the microwave as possible, or check the position and signal of the TV/radio antenna.
+Plug the microwave into a different electrical circuit, move the radio or TV as far away from the microwave as possible or check the position and signal of the TV/radio antenna.